Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/data-backfill-guide.md

 ### Skip user properties sync

 When Amplitude captures an event, it includes the current values for each user property, which can change over time.
-When Amplitude recieves an event with user properties, it updates the existing user properties, but also adds any new user properties.
+When Amplitude receives an event with user properties, it updates the existing user properties, but also adds any new user properties.
 You can change this behavior by adding `"$skip_user_properties_sync": true` to the event payload.

 When `"$skip_user_properties_sync": true` is included, Amplitude ignores the user properties table completely.
 The event has only the user properties sent with the event, does not update the user properties table, and doesn't display any pre-existing user properties.